sourcebox/cortex-m-systick-rs/README.md

 This Rust crate initializes the Cortex-M SysTick timer with a specific tick frequency and provides basic functions for time-based calculations.

-It sets up the SysTick interrupt to increase an 32-bit tick counter.
-Consequently, a typical 1000Hz tick frequency will result in a period of nearly 50 days before overflowing.
+It sets up the SysTick interrupt to increase an 64-bit tick counter.

 ## Usage Examples